obsidian-tasks-group/obsidian-tasks/docs/getting-started/create-or-edit-task.md

 ### Date abbreviations

+{: .released }
-> Introduced in Tasks 1.8.0.
+Introduced in Tasks 1.8.0.

 The modal also has a few abbreviations of its own, to speed up entering of common values in the date fields.